lizomander/plantopia/README.md

 This repository documents original work completed as part of the **Web Technology** module at **Technische Hochschule Ingolstadt**.

-The goal of publishing this repository is to demonstrate practical machine learning skills and portfolio-level problem-solving using real-world biomedical datasets.
+It is shared for educational transparency and to showcase practical full-stack development skills.

 **Do not reuse or submit this content for academic credit.**
 Please uphold your institution’s academic integrity guidelines.